 Osteoarthritis is a degenerative condition and while it can occur in anyone, it has been found to affect about 50% of people over the age of 65.
-With so many people suffering in Snowflake and Safford from this condition, it has put an economic strain on our health care system costing over $10,000,000 per year.
+With so many people suffering in Grand Junction, Montrose, or Snowflake from this condition, it has put an economic strain on our health care system costing over $10,000,000 per year.
 In addition to the massive amount of money spent on osteoarthritis, the disease has been cited as the number one cause of disability in older adults.

-Osteoarthritis has a predisposition to effect joints that are commonly overworked and overused.
-These are typically weight bearing joints in the body that have sustained repeated amounts of heavy stress.
+Osteoarthritis has a predisposition to affect joints that are commonly overworked and overused.
+These are typically weight-bearing joints in the body that have sustained repeated amounts of heavy stress.
 Therefore, the knees, hips, neck, lower back, big toes, and hands are most commonly affected.
 However, it should be understood that osteoarthritis can affect any joint in the body.
 Joints that have had serious trauma or repeated micro-stress due to repetitive labor and movement are more prone to the development of osteoarthritis.

 Symptoms Associated with Osteoarthritis